 Bay Area employers with 50 or more full-time employees within the Bay Area Air Quality Management District (Air District) geographic boundaries are required to register and offer commuter benefits to their employees in order to comply with Air District Regulation 14, Rule 1, also known as the Bay Area Commuter Benefits Program.

-Employers must select at least one of four Commuter Benefit options to offer their employees.
+Employers must select at least one of five Commuter Benefit options to offer their employees.

 To comply with the Program requirements, an employer must:

 - Designate a Commuter Benefits Coordinator;